woodpecker-ci/woodpecker/docs/blog/2023-11-09-release-v2.0.0/index.md

 ---
 title: It's time for some changes - Woodpecker 2.0.0
-description: Introducing Woodpecker 2.0.0 with > 300 changes
+description: Introducing Woodpecker 2.0.0 with more than 200 changes
 slug: release-v200
 authors:
   - name: Anbraten